wRAR/flufl.bounce/flufl/bounce/docs/using.rst

 In Python 3, you should parse the message in binary (i.e. bytes) mode using say `email.message_from_bytes()`.
 You will get back a set of byte addresses.
-In Python 2, both are 8-bit strings and you would use `email.message_from_string()` to parse the message.
+In Python 2, you should use `email.message_from_string()` to parse the message, and you will get back 8-bit strings.

 Here for example, is a simple DSN-like bounce message.  `parse()` is the appropriate email parsing function described above.